shuyelin06/Obsidian-Notes/content/Classes/CMSC351/Recurrence Relations.md

 > $$
 > > Note that recurrence relations often will need ceilings or floors to ensure that our values remain as integers (otherwise things don't make sense).

+## Technique 1: Digging Down
-More importantly, we can use these recurrence relations to determine $\Theta$ of a function!
+We can use these recurrence relations to determine $\Theta$ of a function!
 1. Using the relation to expand itself, we can continuously expand it until we find some general pattern.
 2. Then, we solve for when this pattern ends with regard to the base case.
 3. Finally, we sub in this base case to find our final time complexity.